 “I believe that those that travel and are willing to explore the unknown will be rich, as it is not money, but experience that makes us a millionaire.”A Nomad’s Passport

 For my latest blogging interview, I chatted to Steph, the avid traveller behind A Nomad’s Passport.
-She calls herself a “restless wanderer and photographer” and her site boasts a range of articles, from Australia to Estonia, and from road trips to city breaks, with an emphasis on responsibility and sustainable travel.
+She calls herself a “restless wanderer and photographer” and her site boasts a range of articles, from Australia to Estonia, road trips to city breaks, with an emphasis on responsibility and sustainable travel.
 In this interview we talked jobs, blogging and travel, and it was an absolute pleasure.

 What makes you good at your job?